fregataa/aami/services/config-server/README.md

 - Targets belong to one primary group and multiple secondary groups
 - Exporters belong to targets
 - Alert rules reference templates and belong to groups
-- Check settings belong to groups
+- Check instances reference templates and can be scoped to Global/Namespace/Group
 - Bootstrap tokens reference a default group

 ## API Endpoints